 - The IB has identified some practices and programme requirements that must be "in place".
-The absence of these practices and requirements in a school may endanger the integrity of the programme. - The IB has identified some practices and programme requirements for which the school must show that "implementation is in progress".
-The school will show progress in their planning and implementation at the time of authorization.
+Even though the Diploma Programme cannot be taught before the school is authorized by the IB to do so, there are practices and programme requirements that need to be in place because they are the basis of the preparation for the future implementation of the programme-IB professional development of teachers, course outlines, student schedule, and so on.
+The absence of these practices and requirements in a school may endanger the integrity of the programme. - The IB has identified some practices and programme requirements for which the school must show that "planning is in progress".
+Schools must show that planning of the identified practices is in progress at the time of authorization.

 Other practices, which are not identified in any column, will be in a very early planning stage at the time of authorization.
-It is expected that the school makes a commitment towards meeting all the standards, practices and programme requirements at the time of evaluation of the programme and will show evolution in time, which will be evidenced at every cycle of the programme evaluation.
+It is expected that the school makes commitment towards meeting all the standards, practices and programme requirements at the time of evaluation of the programme and will show evolution in time, which will be evidenced at every cycle of the programme evaluation.